-Note: The photo that accompanies this article is of honeysuckle in bloom in Schmitz Park, the last old growth forest in Seattle, and a favorite food of hummingbirds and adults who remember the joy of tasting the sweet nectar as a child.
-It was taken shortly after the despacho ceremony mentioned in this article.
+Note: Honeysuckle is a favorite food of hummingbirds and adults who remember the joy of tasting the sweet nectar as a child.
+The photo that accompanies this article was taken by me in Schmitz Park, the last old growth forest in Seattle, shortly after the despacho ceremony mentioned in this article.
 Another piece of synchronicity?

 Learn how to connect more deeply with animals, restore balance to your life, increase intuitive skills, and help heal the Earth with live Reiki and shamanic teleclasses, available worldwide.

 You are welcome to share this article with others by email, on your blog or to your mailing list so long as you leave it intact and do not alter it in any way.
 All links must remain in the article.
 And, you must include the copyright notice and the bio.